usdot-jpo-ode/wzdx/create-feed/README.md

 ### Data Validation Tools
 #### Version 2.0
-Version 2 validation tools are benig built.
-Documentation will be posted here when it is availabel.
+Version 2 validation tools are being built.
+Documentation will be posted here when it is available.

 #### Version 1.0
 To validate data feeds and measure compliance with the v1.1 specification, the GSA/18F team have developed a prototype data validation tool.
 This validation service that checks work zone activities against the WZDx v1.1 JASON schema specification is available [here](https://github.com/18F/usdot-jpo-ode-workzone-data-exchange/wiki).